 Xarelto Side Effects

-The FDA has received thousands of adverse event reports from Xarelto patients, including incidents of uncontrollable bleeding and strokes.
+The FDA has received thousands of adverse event reports from Xarelto patients, which include incidents of uncontrollable bleeding and strokes.

-The drug’s once-daily dosing also creates periods of high and low-drug concentrations, putting patients at a higher risk of bleeding and, at times, at risk of developing blood clots—the very thing Xarelto is supposed to prevent.
-In 2014, the FDA received 3,331 serious adverse event reports for Xarelto, including 379 deaths.
+The drug’s once-daily dosing creates periods of high and low-drug concentrations, putting patients at a higher risk of bleeding and developing blood clots—the very thing Xarelto is supposed to prevent.
+Since 2011, there have been more than 83,000 Xarelto-related serious adverse events reported to the FDA.

 Patients who suffered from adverse events after taking Xarelto are now filing lawsuits against manufacturer Bayer and marketer Janssen (part of Johnson & Johnson).